Jeffrey John Meffert, MD

 Guideline # 3: A changing spot may be a problem, but not every change means cancer.
 A mole may appear and then get bigger or become raised but still be only a mole.
 It is normal for many moles to start flat and dark, become raised and dark, and then later lose much of their color.
 This process takes many years.

 Most public-health information about melanoma stresses the so-called ABCDEs:

-These guidelines are somewhat helpful, but the problem is that many normal moles are not completely symmetrical in their shape or color.
+These guidelines are somewhat helpful, but the problem is that many normal moles and other benign lesions of the skin are not completely symmetrical in their shape or color.
 This means that many spots, which seem to have one or more of the ABCDEs, are in fact just ordinary moles and not melanomas.
 Additionally, some melanomas do not fit this description but may still be spotted by a primary-care physician or dermatologist.
 Not all melanomas have color or are raised on the skin.
 Amelanotic melanomas have little or no color to the naked eye and may be confused with traumatized benign nevi or basal cell carcinoma.
 Desmoplastic melanoma may appear to be a thickened area of skin like a scar.
 These are treated the same way as more typical melanomas but, in the latter case, may be more difficult to determine the exact margins of the tumor.

 As a rule, melanoma is not painful unless traumatized.
 They sometimes itch, but this has no diagnostic or prognostic importance.

 What if the skin changes are rapid or dramatic?

 Guideline # 4: The more rapid and dramatic the change, the less serious the problem.